 The story...

 What does the day look like for you?
-I don't know as I write this story, self-aware, in history.
+I'm writing this story in history and aren't aware of the future present.
 Strangely, that first sentence is in the past and I may need to reread it to remember what I wrote.
-I must also remember what the first words of this sentence were in order to understand my intended message.
+I must also remember what the first words of the sentence were in order to understand the sentence's message.

-Today, I'm enjoying the "Just for Today" quotes that were written by others years ago.
+The "Just for Today" quotes were written by others years ago - they can be enjoyed today.
 They were highlighted as important to me years ago.
-I'm considering, and making sense of them, in the present.
+I'm considering, and making sense of, them in the present.
 And, they're conveyed to you from history.
 You're enjoying them in the now - the present.

-The only church in town will be built on wisdom - they'll focus on reality, where to go, and how to get there.
-They'll trust what their Creator and Sustainer has revealed.
-And, they'll meet and walk humbly/honestly with Him in the present.
+The only church in town will be built on what God's revealed about Him, us, the past, and the future too.
+They'll focus on revealed reality, where to go, and how to get there too.
+Their faith will be in their Creator and Sustainer's revelation and presence.
+They'll meet together and walk humbly and honestly with Him in the present.

 Just for today...